OMMzobe/OMMzobe/README.md

----

 # Hi, I'm Oscar Msizi Mzobe! 👋

 ## 🌟 About Me
-I'm a passionate Data Scientist/Analyst with expertise in machine learning, artificial intelligence, and data engineering.
-My skills range from predictive modeling and natural language processing to web app deployment and MLOps.
-I specialize in leveraging data-driven solutions to solve complex problems, and I thrive in collaborative, innovative environments.
+I am a Data Science professional with a passion for solving complex problems through data-driven insights and innovative technologies.
+As a Data Science Intern at Sand Technologies, I contributed to impactful projects, such as optimizing electric vehicle charging station placements using advanced spatial analysis and machine learning techniques.
+My expertise includes leveraging tools like Python, H3 spatial indexing, SQL and Power BI to deliver strategic and sustainable infrastructure solutions.

+I hold a strong foundation in machine learning, artificial intelligence, data visualization, and cloud computing.
+My skill set includes Python, SQL, AWS, Power BI, and a range of data engineering and analytical tools that enable me to design scalable pipelines and deploy machine learning models effectively.

 ---